 - Check Signing Authority – The incoming officers must visit your bank during the summer to complete new bank authorization signature card.
-Check in Article VI Section 6 (f) in your bylaws to determine who can and cannot sign checks.
+Check your Standing Rules (Standing Rule 6) to determine who can and cannot sign checks.
 Call your bank to see what documentation you will need to bring along.

 - Annual Financial Report – The outgoing treasurer is responsible for completing the year-end Annual Financial Report after the close of the fiscal year and before turning the books over to the auditor.
 A copy of this report is submitted to your district PTA – and your council, if you are in a council PTA – in the fall.

 - Year-end audit – The fiscal year-end for most PTAs is June 30.
-The year-end audit should be completed by the outgoing (2014/2015) unit auditor as soon as possible during the summer months to allow for the treasurer for 2015-16 to get started.
+The year-end audit should be completed by the outgoing unit auditor as soon as possible during the summer months to allow for the treasurer for the following year to get started.
 A copy of the year-end audit – audit form, checklist and recommendations/findings – is submitted to your district PTA – and your council, if you are in a council PTA – in the fall.